A light grey suit is a little more complex than many men realize.

 Best Dress Shirt Colors & Ties to Wear With a Light Grey Suit

-You just have to love the versatility of the light grey suit; it’s an amazing foundation for adding color!
+You just have to love the versatility of the light grey suit; it’s an amazing foundation for adding color through a dress shirt!

 You can use additional colors to shape your light grey suit style and formality.